Effective date: October 1, 2021

 - To maintain or operate our safe and reliable electric system or grid operations

-- To plan, implement or evaluate energy use programs, such as energy management, demand response or energy efficiency
+- To plan, implement or evaluate PUD-provided energy usage programs, such as energy management, demand response or energy efficiency

 - To obtain customer satisfaction data